arttuvann/docker-nginx-hello-world/README.md

 # docker-nginx-hello-world
 Single page docker nginx

+**Note:**
+This repository is for testing Google Cloud Build and how code commits affect the CI/CD pipeline.
+No security or usefulness considerations whatsoever are made.

 NGINX webserver that serves a simple page containing its hostname, IP address and port as wells as the request URI and the local time of the webserver.